How Often Should You Change Your Passwords?

 This article explores those exact situations and covers some of the best password practices you can use to help safeguard these important combinations of letters and numbers.

 Situations when you should immediately change your password

-While 90 days is a generous amount of time between password changes, there are some situations where you’ll want to change your password immediately.
+There are some situations where you’ll want to change your password immediately.

 Your account was hacked

 If you think someone has hacked your account, it’s important to act fast and change your password.
 Did everyone in your address book get a strange email that looks like it’s from you?
 Change your email password.
 Are your Facebook friends getting a new friend request from you?
 Something’s not right, so you’ll want to change your password.

 This can help limit the amount of time a cybercriminal has access to your account.

 After a data breach